sreerag-chandrasekharan/multiomics-breast-cancer-Classification-model/Note.md

-# Multi-Omics Analysis Made Easy: A Breast Cancer Example
+# Multi-Omics Model: A Breast Cancer Example

 This document provides an overview of multi-omics analysis techniques using breast cancer as a case study.